phyowainyunt-19/node-proxy-server/README.md

 # Add public API info

-- edit the env values
+- Rename .env.example to .env and edit the values